If I had to name my favorite country in the world, that would be Pakistan.

 Alcoholic drinks or any extra drink

 Single supplement.
-Having your own private room for 13 nights costs 350€
+Having your own private room costs 350€

 14 days

-If you wanted to have your own single room, you will have to pay an additional €350.
+If you want a single room, you will have to pay an additional €350.

 Pretty much all nationalities.

-Moreover, we always try to eat in the cleanest places but note that hygiene standards in Pakistan are poor and many travelers get sick due to the food they eat outside of the hotels we stay.
+Moreover, we always try to eat in the cleanest places but note that hygiene standards in Pakistan are poor and that some travelers might get sick due to the food they eat outside of the hotels.

 Nevertheless, if you are keen to have the most epic adventure and are flexible when it comes to tourist facilities, you are welcome to join this tour!